CatenaLab/CatenaLab/README.md

 secure staking platform that relies on a community where tasks to improve and develop the project are jointly solved.

-Don't worry, we're building a lot of cool stuff 🚀 you can keep track of it in our channels:
+Don't worry, we're prepearing a lot of cool stuff!
+You can keep track of it in our channels:

 Telegram Channel: https://t.me/joinchat/CHVeypdjBCNhOThi